 6. Protect Your Car From Rust & Scratches

 Scratches don’t just mar the appearance of your car.
 They can eventually lead to rust, which is expensive to fix and will lower your car’s value while shortening its lifespan.
 So be proactive; take steps to prevent scratches to your paint job.
 Park defensively, in quiet areas away from other vehicles if possible.
 Be careful not to scrape the paint with your keys, and avoid putting your purse, briefcase, backpack, etc., on the car exterior.
+Another awesome option is Paint Protection Film, a great way to keep your car shielded from scratches and chips.

 7. Drive Safe & Avoid Potholes